 But could you afford to actually live in Silicon Valley?
 And would you even want to?

-“What Silicon Valley has created—while it’s great—is totally unsustainable,” said Mikah Sellers, Chief Digital Officer for Grafik, who co-taught the course “Global Innovation: The Silicon Valley Effect” with Maria Trujillo, Ph.D., Faculty Director of Georgetown University’s graduate programs in Technology Management and Systems Engineering Management.
+“What Silicon Valley has created—while it’s great—is totally unsustainable,” said Mikah Sellers, Chief Digital Officer for Grafik, who co-taught the course “Global Innovation: The Silicon Valley Effect” with Maria Trujillo, Ph.D., Faculty Director of Georgetown University’s Master's in Information Technology Management.

 It’s the kind of place where 30-something tech executives have to live in group houses because that’s all they can afford.
 “If you make less than $125,000 you’re considered lower income…,” Sellers said.
 “That’s absurd.”